 The times you feed your dog entirely depend on their health and your schedule.
 Ideally, a dog needs to be fed at least twice a day with a window of 8-12 hours in between the next feed.
 Therefore, feeding your dog at breakfast and dinner time – when they wake up and a few hours before bedtime – will make sure that your dog is eating enough and has enough time to digest their food before their next meal.
 That’s not to say that they are not allowed any treats throughout the day!
 Our range of natural dog treats is a healthy and natural way to reward your dog.

 Free feeding means just that.
-The dog is able to eat as much as she wants from a regularly topped up bowl, grazing throughout the day.
+The dog is able to eat as much as they want from a regularly topped up bowl, grazing throughout the day.
 As well as causing digestive upset and fussiness, dogs allowed to eat as much as they like can also become overweight which can lead to associated problems such as diabetes, arthritis and heart disease.

 However, some dogs (like people) seem to be able to eat and eat and never gain weight.
 It may appear that they are perfectly healthy but these dogs are often passing most of what they are eating resulting in huge, smelly (and often runny) stools that the owner has to pick up.
 Allowing your pet to pick all day means that at proper meal times when fresh food is offered, he or she is simply not hungry anymore.

 In puppies, free feeding can allow the pup to eat much more than they need.
-Again this may result in digestive problems but more seriously it can cause rapid growth.
-Growing too quickly can lead to joint problems later in life; this is especially a problem with the larger breeds.
+Again, this may result in digestive problems but more seriously it can cause rapid growth.
+Growing too quickly can lead to joint problems later in life; this is especially a problem with larger breeds.

 Free feeding is therefore usually only recommended for elderly underweight dogs that need to increase their calorie intake.